waggle-sensor/plugin-iio/README.md

 * `--node-publish-interval`.
 Interval (in seconds) of how often to publish measurement within the node.
 (Default: 10 seconds)
 * `--beehive-publish-interval`.
 Interval (in seconds) of how often to publish measurement to cloud.
 (Default: 30 seconds)

-A couple notes relating the cache time and publish time:
+A couple notes relating the cache and publish times:

 * A sensor parameter's read rate is at most `--cache-seconds`.
 This is intended to limit the number of interactions with the physical sensor.
 * If a node and beehive publish occur within `--cache-seconds` of each other, the value _and_ timestamp of the first publish will also be used for the second.